efsora/efsora-customer-portal/ai-service/tests/ragas/README.md

 ### Important Notes

-- The endpoint currently doesn't return `retrieved_contexts`, so faithfulness/precision/recall tests will skip
+-   **Retrieved Contexts Missing**: The `/api/v1/chat/stream` endpoint doesn't return `retrieved_contexts`, causing faithfulness/precision/recall tests to skip.
+See `RAG_API_REQUIREMENTS.md` for implementation details needed to enable these critical metrics.
 -   Tests are marked with `@pytest.mark.integration` for easy filtering
 -   Traditional tests are free and fast, semantic tests cost money but are more accurate
 -   Update the test data fixtures with questions relevant to YOUR actual documents

 ### Writing Custom Tests